asyncapi/enterprise-patterns/transactions/README.md

 ### Kafka transactions

 In the case of Kafka, the transaction id is part of the protocol and can be set on producers as `transactional.id`.
-We can define it with AsyncAPI as follows:
+Along with the id, we can fine tune things like `transaction.timeout.ms` and `isolation.level` (for consumers only).
+We can define them with AsyncAPI as follows:

 ```yaml
 ...